apaszke/apaszke.github.io/_posts/2015-10-07-torch-internals.md

 variables of type `real` all over the place.
-At first it was obvious to me that it's probably a matter of some compile time optimizations wether it was chosen to be a float or a double, but apparently it's different - it allows code generation for other types!
+At first it was obvious to me that it's probably a matter of some compile time optimizations wether it was chosen to be a float or a double, but apparently it's different - it allows code generation for many other types too!

 <div style="height: 17px"></div>

-Clever use of macros also makes the generic files more readable.
+Clever usage of macros also makes the generic files more readable.
 Take this example from `generic/THStorage.c`:

 {% highlight c %}